 Delivering brighter futures — one brain at a time

-When it comes to kids’ brain and nervous system conditions, the pediatric neuroscience program at Children’s Hospitals and Clinics of Minnesota is on a mission.
+When it comes to kids’ brain and nervous system conditions, the pediatric neuroscience program at Children’s Minnesota is on a mission.
 We’re determined to be a national leader in care and research.
 That’s why we work hard to bring you the latest technologies, best facilities and the best experts around.

 Children’s pediatric neuroscience program treats a range of nervous system illnesses and injuries in kids from birth to age 21.
 We know how to treat concussions, brain tumors and epilepsy as well rare disorders that many have never heard of.

 From MRI guided thermal laser ablation to advanced brain mapping, Children’s neuroscience program is constantly pushing boundaries.
 Maybe that’s because the widest range of pediatric subspecialists you’ll find just about anywhere collaborate with us and provide services at Children’s — all working together for your child and family.

 It’s no wonder about half of all Twin Cities families who need it choose Children’s for expert neuroscience care.
 In numbers, that means:

 - 1,800+ patients treated for brain and nervous system conditions each year.